Sam Coy - Chief Executive Officer

 An experienced head teacher with considerable expertise of school improvement having previously worked in schools requiring support.
 Through the teaching school she has supported schools to improve over the last three years.
 Very knowledgeable about evidence-based curriculum design and delivery.
 Knowledge that is well-used to train teachers at all levels from NQT to senior staff.
-Coaching senior leaders across schools to enhance the educational experiences of children.
-Successfully action plans with school staff to drive standards and hold them to account.
+Coaching senior leaders across schools to enhance the educational experiences of children and create successful action plans with school staff to drive standards and hold them to account.

 Tanya Jones - Chief Financial Officer

-Tanya has worked in the public and not for profit sector since 1993 and have been a member of the Chartered Institute for Management Accountants (CIMA) since 2010.
-During her career she has monitored and managed budgets ranging from £6k to £125m.
+Tanya has worked in the public and not for profit sector since 1993 and has been a member of the Chartered Institute for Management Accountants (CIMA) since 2010.
+During her career, Tanya has monitored and managed budgets ranging from £6k to £125m.
 All activity has been within regulatory frameworks, including Charities SORP, Academy Accounts Direction, Academies Financial Handbook, the Companies Act, the 7 principles of public life and FRS.

 Mark Barrington - Chief Operating Officer